 The true worth of a skincare product is found in its pure and effective formula.
 Just ask celebs like Gwyneth Paltrow and Jessica Alba, heads of Goop and The Honest Company, respectively, who have spoken out against harmful cosmetic chemicals for years.
 Or look to the number of natural beauty shops cropping up in cities all over the U.S. Even Sephora is getting in on the action, featuring a natural beauty section on its website.
-It's 2017, and the people have spoken—we're concerned about what we’re putting on our skin.
+The people have spoken—we're concerned about what we’re putting on our skin.

 Among us natural skincare enthusiasts, there are two main criteria we check when evaluating a new beauty product: efficacy and purity.
 As S.W.
 Basics founder Adina Grigore once told us, "I'm a huge believer in the cliché 'less is more,' especially when it comes to skin."